 - Financial records shall be maintained on a current month basis and balanced monthly.

-- Costs may be incurred only within the term of the contract, and all obligations must be closed out no later than thirty (30) days following the contract ending date.
+- Costs may be incurred only within the term of the contract, and all obligations must be closed out no later than thirty (30) calendar days following the contract ending date.

 - The CCMHB may establish additional accounting requirements for a funded program or agency.
 An agency may be required to engage the services of an independent audit firm during the term of the contract in order to implement adequate financial management systems for full compliance.